scala/scala3/docs/docs/reference/other-new-features/tupled-function.md

 With functions bounded to arities up to 22 it was possible to generalize some operation on all function types using overloading.
 Now that we have functions and tuples generalized to [arities above 22](https://dotty.epfl.ch/docs/reference/dropped-features/limit22.html) overloading is not an option anymore.
-The type class `TupleFunction` provides a way to abstract directly over functions of any arity converting it to an equivalent function that receives all arguments in a single tuple.
+The type class `TupleFunction` provides a way to abstract directly over a function of any arity converting it to an equivalent function that receives all arguments in a single tuple.

 ```scala
 /** Type class relating a `FunctionN[..., R]` with an equvalent tupled function `Function1[TupleN[...], R]`